 But you also must recognize that you can’t do it all yourself, and that you, as a caregiver, also need care.
 Juggling the demands of caregiving and your own life and family takes a toll–not to mention that you, too, are aging, which also may make a difference in your ability to function as caregiver for your parents, no matter how dedicated you are to the task.
 There are steps you can take to care for yourself, the caregiver:

-- Join a support group (see our article on Support Groups for Caregivers).
+- Join a support group.
 It helps to share issues, ideas and issues with others with similar experiences.
 Even sharing “dark humor” and some of the ridiculous situations that occur provides a release.
 Your local Area Agency on Aging, senior center, the Family Caregiving Alliance, provides a service for local caregiver support groups.
 The National Respite Network provides a service that identifies respite services in your area.
 Parenting Our Parents (POP for short) is an online community of caregivers.

 - Maintain your own health.
 You may think you don’t have time to exercise or go to the doctor, but you must find time.
 If you don’t take care of yourself, you won’t be able to help take care of your parents.
 That also means maintaining a healthy diet, getting enough sleep and finding time for moderate activity, even if it’s just a brisk daily walk.